National Indigenous Peoples Day

 Honour and recognize National Indigenous Peoples Day by joining us for a free community celebration at Civic Square (6100 Willingdon Ave).

 The celebration features activities for the whole family, a variety of performances including dance, live music, spoken word, and storytelling, and an Indigenous artisans market.
-Burnaby Art Gallery’s BAG on a Bike mobile printing station will also be on site with a beautiful spindle whorl design by Indigenous artist Amanda Hugon.
+Burnaby Art Gallery’s BAG on a Bike mobile printing station will also be onsite printing a design inspired by the spindle whorl from kʷikʷəƛ̓əm, Stö:lo and Michif artist Amanda Hugon.
+Families can also have fun learning Indigeous games or participate in soccer drills with Hope and Health.

 This family-friendly event is free to attend and everyone is welcome.
-With a SkyTrain station nearby, residents are encouraged to leave their car at home and take transit or choose an active transportation option such as walking or cycling.
+With a SkyTrain station nearby, we encourage you to take transit or choose an active transportation option such as walking or cycling.

 Event information